 L-Galaxies 2020 predicts a lower SFR than all our models, and the discrepancy is larger when MDW prescriptions are taken into account because they do not quench the star formation process.
-This distinction leads to an order of magnitude difference in the cosmic mass densities for oxygen and silicon, while comparing both with their default and the modified models of L-Galaxies 2020 and our trends.
-Different stellar yields and metal enrichment schemes increase the gap between the calculated $\Omega{X_i}$ .
+This distinction leads to an order of magnitude difference in the cosmic mass densities for Oxygen and Silicon, while comparing both with their default and the modified models of L-Galaxies 2020 and our trends.
+Different stellar yields and metal enrichment schemes increase the gap between the calculated Ω{X_i} .
 On the other hand, TNG100 shows similar outcomes as our predictions, although the latter project has a larger numerical resolution and implements modules with the latest improvements in magneto-hydrodynamical simulations.
-Now, EAGLE simulation was calibrated to reproduce the galaxy stellar mass function and the morphology of galaxies in the local Universe, but it was not meant to be applied at high redshift with just a few resolved galaxies at z = 7.
-This issue was corrected with FLARES, a 3.2 cGpc re-simulated version of EAGLE, that accounts for very massive objects during reionization, which reside in extreme overdensities, not present neither in EAGLE nor in our simulations.
-In that sense, our comparisons of the CSFR with EAGLE are more consistent than with FLARES.
+Now, Eagle simulation was calibrated to reproduce the galaxy stellar mass function and the morphology of galaxies in the local Universe, but it was not meant to be applied at high redshift with just a few resolved galaxies at z=7.
+This issue was corrected with Flares, a 3.2 cGpc re-simulated version of Eagle, that accounts for very massive objects during Reionization, that reside in extreme overdensities, not present neither in Eagle nor in our simulations.
+In that sense, our comparisons of the CSFR with Eagle are more consistent than with Flares.

-On the other hand, the models partially differ from the predicted values from UNIVERSEMACHINE, most likely because the latter set of simulations are run and observational constrained at a vast redshift range (0 < z < 15), cover at least two orders of magnitude more in halo mass and have much more numerical resolution at the galactic level.
+On the other hand, the models partially differ from the predicted values from UniverseMachine, most likely because the latter set of simulations are run and observational constrained at a vast redshift range (0 < z < 15), covers at least two orders of magnitude more in halo mass and have much more numerical resolution at the galactic level.
 Instead, the primary motivation for these runs explored was to test the IGM and not explicitly focus on halo properties.

-Notably, the reliable cosmic star formation history predicted by the models allows us to have a robust theoretical forecasting for chemical pollution.
-The effective feedback prescriptions play a significant role in regulating and quenching the star formation in the early galaxies and provide a mechanism to spread out metals to the IGM.
+Notably, the reliable cosmic star formation history predicted by the models allows us to have robust theoretical forecasting for chemical pollution.
+The effective feedback prescriptions play a significant role in regulating and quenching the star formation in the early galaxies and a mechanism to spread out metals to the IGM.

-Furthermore, it is worth noting that a big caveat of these theoretical models is that they do not include a module for dust extinction nor low metallicity systems; hence, POP III is only represented by massive stars, but not by being metal-free in the scheme.
+Furthermore, it is worth noting that a big caveat of these theoretical models is that they do not include a module for dust extinction nor low metallicity systems; hence, POPIII are only represented by massive stars, but not for being metal-free in the scheme.
 As mentioned above, the resolved halo mass range in the simulations is relatively narrow because of the small box sizes.

 Besides, these models do not deliver predictions for the faint-end slopes for stellar mass and luminosity functions.
-Nonetheless, Figure 4 is consistent with a constant power-law slope $\alpha = -2$ , with little evolution from z = 8to 6.
-The latter result is a key point if one wants to anticipate the future observations from JWST and other large telescopes planned to shed light on the formation of the first structures and the evolution of the epoch of reionization.
+Nonetheless, Fig. 4 is consistent with a constant power-law slope $\alpha = -2$, with little evolution from z = 8 to 6.
+The latter result is a key point if one wants to anticipate the future observations from JWST and other large telescopes planned to shed light on the formation of the first structures and the evolution of the Epoch of Reionization.